ZSNES: Background

 Development of ZSNES began on 3 July 1997 and the first version was released on 14 October 1997, for DOS.
 Since then, official ports have been made for Windows and Linux.
 The emulator became free software under the GPL-2.0-or-later license on 2 April 2001.
-Despite an announcement by adventure_of_link stating that "ZSNES is NOT dead, it's still in development" made on the ZSNES board after the departure of its original developers zsKnight and _Demo_, development has slowed dramatically since its last version (1.51 released on 24 January 2007).
+Despite an announcement by adventure_of_link in 2009 stating that "ZSNES is NOT dead, it's still in development", made on the ZSNES board after the departure of its original developers zsKnight and _Demo_, development has slowed dramatically since its last version (1.51 released on 24 January 2007).
 Much of the development efforts concentrated on increasing the emulator's portability, by rewriting assembly code in C and C++, including a new GUI using Qt.

-ZSNES is notable in that it was early in being able to emulate several of the SNES enhancement chips at some level.
+ZSNES was early in being able to emulate several of the SNES enhancement chips at some level.
 Until version 1.50, ZSNES featured netplay via TCP/IP or UDP.

-An early ZSNES feature of interest were "ZMV movies".
+An early ZSNES feature of interest was "ZMV movies".
 This feature enabled players to record their play session inputs and then output those to a ZMV file, in such a way that another user with a copy of ZSNES, a matching ROM file, and the ZMV file, should be able to "watch" the other person's gameplay.
 This long preceded mass availability of gameplay videos online, being an early form of sharing this type of content.

-Because ZSNES is largely written in low-level assembly language for x86 processors, the idea of porting ZSNES to devices using RISC architectures such as ARM is highly unfeasible.
+Because ZSNES is largely written in assembly language for x86 processors, the idea of porting ZSNES to devices using RISC architectures such as ARM is highly unfeasible.
 Commercial gaming consoles did not typically use x86 processors (with the original Xbox being the most well-known exception) prior to the eighth generation, with the 2013 releases of the Xbox One and PlayStation 4.